webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Dragon.md

 ---
 aliases:
   - Dragon
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/7
   - Creature/Armor/3
   - Creature/Health/45
+title: Dragon
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Dragon
 Dragons are exceptionally territorial, vain, and greedy.
 Apex predators, dragons must eat large meals on a regular basis.
 They prefer virgins, though they will settle for whoever, or whatever-such as horses or wild pigs-is available in a pinch.
 They love games of all sorts, especially when they get to consume the loser.
 Drawn to wealth and magic, dragons accumulate hoards of golden treasure.
 A dragon's hoard is not only an end in itself, but part of a never-ending contest between dragons of a certain age to see which one can accumulate the largest trove.